chenfengrugao/emacs/README.md

 ## Description

-emacs configration file mainly for verilog(sv, uvm), c, matlab, etc.
+emacs configration file mainly for verilog(sv, uvm), c, matlab, chisel, web, etc.

 Note:
 - set font in .Xresources, it is faster than set in .emacs
 - bin/depth
   A Perl script to find project root directory by `root.txt`, so you should new a root.txt
 - bin/ripgrep
   use command `brew install ripgrep` to install if you are using MacOS [https://github.com/BurntSushi/ripgrep](https://github.com/BurntSushi/ripgrep)

-## Update
+- bin/emacsdiff
+  emacsdiff is a wrapper for ediff-files

 ## Usage: